1DevOps2/grafana-Prometheus/README.md

 docker-compose up -d
 ```
 ### Installing cAdvisor
+We will install cAdvisor on the same host where your ```containerized apps/services``` are running. cAdvisor acts as an agent, collecting real-time data on container performance, resource utilization, and other critical metrics.
+Although a common practice is to install cAdvisor directly on the host, we will demonstrate the Docker installation method for simplicity and consistency.
-we will install cadvisor using docker, run below command
+Install cadvisor using docker, run below command:
 ```
 docker run -d \
   --name cadvisor \